thejjw/cache-killer-chrome-extension/README.md

      - **Include List**: Only works on domains you specify
      - **Exclude List**: Works on all sites except domains you specify
    - Click "Configure Domain List" to add/remove domains and patterns
+   - **Advanced Settings**: Enable "Periodic cache clearing" if you need additional cache clearing (affects all sites)
    - All user preferences (enabled state, mode, domain list, etc.) are local and will not follow the user to other Chrome installations.
 3. **Domain Configuration**:
    - Add specific domains: `example.com`, `localhost`